-Gross operating margin from propylene fractionation declined \$9.2 million year-to-year primarily due to lower petrochemical marketing margins resulting from higher feedstock and energy-related operating costs.
+Gross operating margin from our Petrochemical Services segment was \$75.9 million for the 2003 period compared to \$117.8 for the 2002 period.
+Gross operating margin from propylene fractionation declined \$7.4 million year-to-year primarily due to lower petrochemical marketing margins resulting from higher feedstock and energy-related operating costs.
 Net propylene fractionation volumes were 57 MBPD for 2003 compared to 55 MBPD during 2002.
+Net propylene transportation volumes were 53 MBPD for 2003 versus 46 MBPD during 2002.

-Gross operating margin from isomerization increased \$4.5 million year-to-year.
+Gross operating margin from butane isomerization increased \$6.8 million year-to-year.
 Isomerization volumes were 77 MBPD during the 2003 period compared to 84 MBPD during the 2002 period.
-The increase in gross operating margin from isomerization was generally attributable to higher isomerization fees and byproduct revenues, which were partially offset by lower volumes and higher energy-related operating costs.
+The increase in gross operating margin from isomerization was generally attributable to higher isomerization fees and by-product revenues, which were partially offset by lower volumes and higher energy-related operating costs.